seeddisperser/standard-toolkit/documentation/workflows.md

 1. Pick a task from the issues/project
     - Ask the team if anyone is working on the task
-        - Internal contributors can use the MS Teams "DevTK Devs" channel
+        - Internal contributors can use private communication tools
         - External contributors can comment in the issue directly
     - Assign yourself to the task
 2. Create a branch off of the target receiving branch (i.e. `main`)